matt-bentley/DDDMart/README.md

 - Catalogue (Core) - **Product** catalogue
 - Ordering (Core) - Used for creating a **Basket** and creating an **Order** of different Products
 - Payments (Supporting) - Used for generating and tracking **Invoices** and storing customer **Payment Methods**

+Each sub-domain is made up for 1 or more bounded-contexts.
+The application has been layer to allow each sub-domain to be hosted as a separate **microservice**.